balewgize/django-blog/README.md

 ## Features
 - Multi user
 - Email verification
+- Profile with title and about
-- Bookmark posts
+- Bookmark posts (soon)
+- Social login (soon)
-- Follow and Following
+- Follow and Following (soon)
 - Draft and Published posts
 - CRUD posts with permission
 - Custom user model with email login